asnunes/mathjax3-react/README.md

 **Why did you do it?**

 It's because load MathJax can be heavy.
-So, you can can place ``MathJax.Provider`` in an more higher context and then place ``MathJax.Html`` and ``MathJax.Formula`` in a context that will be updated more often.
+So, you can can place ``MathJax.Provider`` in a higher context and then place ``MathJax.Html`` and ``MathJax.Formula`` in a context that will be updated more often.